wp-plugins/woocommerce-admin-theme-for-shop-manager/readme.txt

 22. Relpaced customer from users heading and title.

-23. Title of All the Pages in Dashboard includes wordpress that is completely removed and replaced by eshopbox.
+23. Title of All the Pages in Dashboard includes wordpress that is completely removed and replaced by My Shop.

 24. WpAdmin Bar Top Strip is not shown when the ShopManager is loggedin.